-Throughout the years that Harvey dedicated his life to the service of his country, many noteworthy sites of interest should be recognized.
+Throughout the years that Harvey dedicated his life to the service of his country, many noteworthy sites of interest should be recognized, including those which help Vets:

 THE LST ASSOCIATION: The Official Main Site of all LST'ers